fastoch/HTMX/README.md

 To install it: https://htmx.org/docs/#installing

 >[!important]
->HTMX does require a server (a backend).
-If you're not familiar with backend development, checkout Dave Gray's Node.js course on youtube.
+>HTMX requires a server (a backend).
+If you're not familiar with backend development, checkout Dave Gray's **Node.js** course on youtube.

 ---